sanger-tol/tolqc/tolqc-api/README.md

 - They dump and load data using schemas
 - They interact with the database using models

-## Additional features
+## Additional Model Mixins

 ### Extra fields

-Models may support extra fields, that are not defined in the schema, by inheriting adding an ExtColumn to the model (named 'ext'), inheriting the schema from BaseExtSchema, and the Meta class in said schema from BaseExtSchemaMeta
+Models may support extra fields, that are not defined in the schema, by inheriting additionally from the **ExtFieldMixin**.

 These can be added to, in POST/PATCH requests, by specifying key:value pairs that should be added in the resource-level meta (see JSON:API spec), in a field named "ext".

-## To add a new endpoint

-New endpoints can easily be created.

-### A default endpoint

-For a default endpoint, i.e. one that has all methods, all of which (except GET id/GET bulk) require auth, create:

-- A Model
-    - Add an ExtColumn (from .base) if you want optional extra fields
-- A schema, inheriting from BaseSchema with a meta class inheriting from BaseSchema.BaseMeta
-- A swagger, inheriting from BaseSwagger
-- A service, inheriting from BaseService
-- A list and detail resource (or just a choice of one), inheriting from BaseListResource and BaseDetailResource respectively

-Finally the entire api (from the resource file) should be added to the blueprint in route/api.py .

-(At the time of writing) Centre is the canonical example of a default endpoint - follow its structure.

-### A bespoke endpoint
+### Log

-Bespoke endpoints do not need to (and probably shouldn't) inherit from the base classes.
+Models can log changes to their data by additionally inheriting from the **LogMixin**.

 ## Limitations

 - Compound/composite keys are not supported
-- Model tablenames must be plural
-    - This is because the endpoint and "JSON:API Resource type" is equal to this

-It is worth noting that these limitations can be overcome by hardcoding the various classes for an endpoint, instead of inheriting from the base classes and letting them dynamically generate the details.